zoontek/react-native-permissions/README.md

 + require_relative '../node_modules/react-native-permissions/scripts/setup'
 ```

 2. In the same `Podfile`, call `setup_permissions` with the permissions you need.
-Only the permissions specifed here will be added:
+Only the permissions specifed here will be added

 ```ruby
 # …